 I’ve also found them easy to interact with; they seem to invite feedback which shows they know their product isn’t quite perfect, but that they want to get it there with the user’s help.

 Their Community Support group also means there’s a way to get help 24/7 and is a great way to interact with other users.
 You don’t feel like you sign up and get abandoned – which is always nice.

 Obviously, nothing is perfect.
 There are a couple things that have niggled me whilst using the Adzooma platform which I hope they resolve soon.

-Another limitation seems to be surrounding the Facebook opportunities.
-I primarily run ads on Google, but for the campaigns I have on Facebook, the optimisation suggestions seem to be less frequent.
+Another limitation seems to be surrounding Facebook opportunities.
+I primarily run ads on Google, but for the campaigns I have on Facebook, the optimization suggestions seem to be less frequent.
 The introduction of more opportunities would be a welcome addition.

 If you’re an agency that spends a lot on PPC each month and have a number of account managers, Adzooma’s agency offering might be worth looking at.
 You get access to extra features such as Adzooma Teams meaning you can add up to 10 individual users on one account.

 If you spend a lot of your time advertising online, you’ll probably find you get half your life back by using Adzooma.
-The one-click optimisations, management and automation features work hard to take the heavy-lifting out of PPC.
+The one-click optimizations, management, and automation features work hard to take the heavy-lifting out of PPC.
 The custom reporting also means you can re-run templated reports over and over with fresh data each time.
 So if you have clients, this is a real lifesaver.